Top 10 Fascinating And Notable Lobotomies

 The first documented case of psychosurgery was in 1888 by Swiss psychiatrist Gottlieb Burckhardt.
 He claimed success in 50% of patients (3 of 6) Burckhardt was met with overt criticism from his contemporary medical colleagues.
 The next attempt at this type of surgery did not occur until the mid 1930s which produced many documented success stories and soon became an accepted surgery procedure in many countries.
 From the late 1930s to the 1970s approximately 100,000 psychosurgeries / lobotomies were performed world-wide.

-Note: I know many will wonder why Francis Farmer in not included in this list.
-There is no proof that Francis Farmer ever had a lobotomy and the author who initially alleged this admitted in a court proceeding that he had made it up.
+Note: I know many will wonder why Frances Farmer in not included in this list.
+There is no proof that Frances Farmer ever had a lobotomy and the author who initially alleged this admitted in a court proceeding that he had made it up.

 Notable Because: First prefrontal lobotomy procedure in the United States

 The first prefrontal lobotomy in the United States was performed in 1936 on 63 year old Alice Hood Hammatt by Dr. Walter Freeman and Dr. James Watts.
 The doctors started the surgery by making incisions 3 centimeters in length and then using an auger (drill) they made holes in the skull over the left and right frontal lobes.
 They then inserted a leucotome (a narrow shaft) 4 centimeters straight down through the hole on the left side into the exposed surface of the brain.
 The entire operation lasted about an hour.
 Some months after her surgery, Hammatt suffered a convulsion likely related to her surgery.
 However she continued to live with reduced anxiety and stayed out of mental hospitals.
 Her husband thought she behaved more normally than ever before after the surgery and called the next five years the happiest of her life.
 Alice Hammatt contracted pneumonia and died at age 68.